 Over the course of the pandemic, many of us have transitioned to working from home.
-This is a pretty big change compared to the traditional office environment, so it’s OK if it’s something that you haven’t been able to adjust to straight away.
+This is a pretty big change compared to the traditional office environment, so we have some work from home mental health tips, especially if this is something that you haven’t been able to adjust to straight away.

-Not only has working from home changed the way we live our working lives, but it’s also had a big impact on our social lives.
+Not only has working from home changed the way we live our working lives but it’s also had a big impact on our social lives, and our work-from-home mental health.
 Some of us may spend all day not speaking to another person, or not seeing anyone face-to-face.

 What are the Main Effects of Working from Home?

 Working from home will be a completely new thing to many people, and it will come with a range of effects–some positive and some negative.

 Here are some of the main effects that workers across the world are experiencing from working from home:

 - Change in productivity levels – whether it is positively or negatively